 Outline - prel November 8

 An email with a preliminary outline (Table of Content) with intended references should be mailed to the main instructor and/or your advisor.
 This should not be longer than a page.

 Deadline for turning in the paper is November 29

 This is a strict deadline.
 You should submit your term paper to your advisor's mailbox in House 1, Floor 4.
 Enclose copies of your articles that you based the paper on in order to save time for your opponents.
 Your advisor will check the quality of your term paper once you submit it.
 If a paper is not good enough, we will contact the authors and they will get a chance to revise it before distributing it to the opponent group.

 Deadline for revised papers is December 5

 Revised papers ( two copies ) must be turned in no later than 16:00 on December 5 by submitting it to the advisor's mailbox in House 1, Floor 4.
-In case you have a special request for a day and time for your presentation or opposition you must also send an email about your request to your advisor no later than the same day.
+In case you have a special request for a time for your presentation or opposition you must also send an email about your request to your advisor no later than the same day.

 Distribution of papers to opponents

 Authors of revised papers should turn in two copies of their revised term paper while authors who do not revise only need to turn in one additional copy no later than December 5.
 The papers will be distributed as soon as possible to the opponents.